We are committed to providing an accessible user experience for all website visitors.

 What do we need to bring?

 Bring all of your poolside essentials.
-Towels and sunscreen for the whole family are an absolute must!
-Even on breezy days, the Orlando sun is can be pretty hopping fierce.
-As aquatic critters, we are huge advocates of water bottles.
+You should pack towels and sunscreen for the whole family.
+Even on breezy days, the Orlando sun can be pretty hoppin' fierce.
+As aquatic critters, we are huge advocates of bringing your own water bottles to avoid having to spend your green on bottled water.
 Load 'em up with ice and refill them at the soda stations or water fountains throughout the park.

 What can I bring on the rides?

 You can bring shoes, sunglasses and sport cameras (like GoPros) but only at your own risk.
-Like any Disney park, no selfie sticks or complex/dangerous camera-holding devices are allowed.
-You must hold on to your shoes and glasses throughout the ride, and sometimes this can prove difficult.
+Like any Disney park, you cannot ride with selfie sticks or complex/dangerous camera-holding devices.
+You must hold onto your shoes and glasses throughout the ride, and sometimes this can prove difficult.
 Be careful and only take what you find necessary.

 Can we bring our own food?

-Are you ready to hop on over to Typhoon Lagoon for a day of fun on the slopes?
-Get your discounted Typhoon Lagoon tickets now to add some extra aquatic fun to your next Disney trip.
+Are you ready to hop on over to Typhoon Lagoon for a day of splashin' fun?
+Get your discount Typhoon Lagoon tickets now to add some extra aquatic fun to your next Disney trip.
 Have questions about Typhoon Lagoon?
-Share them in comments below!
+Share them in the comments below!

 Related: Guide to Disney's Blizzard Beach